Leptons1618/FertilizerDataHub/README.md

 Here's a breakdown of the settings:

-'ENGINE': 'djongo': This tells Django to use Djongo as the database engine.
+`ENGINE`: 'djongo': This tells Django to use Djongo as the database engine.
 Djongo translates Django ORM queries into queries that MongoDB can understand.

-'NAME': '<database_name>': This is the name of the MongoDB database that Django will use.
+`NAME`: '<database_name>': This is the name of the MongoDB database that Django will use.

-'CLIENT': This is a dictionary containing the details of the MongoDB server.
+`CLIENT`: This is a dictionary containing the details of the MongoDB server.

-'host': 'mongodb+srv://<username>:<password>@<cluster_name>.sknzcx0.mongodb.net/?retryWrites=true&w=majority': This is the connection string for the MongoDB server.
+`host`: 'mongodb+srv://<username>:<password>@<cluster_name>.sknzcx0.mongodb.net/?retryWrites=true&w=majority': This is the connection string for the MongoDB server.
 It includes the username, password, and the address of the MongoDB server.

-'port': 27017: This is the port number on which the MongoDB server is running.
+`port`: 27017: This is the port number on which the MongoDB server is running.

-'username': '<username>', 'password': '<password>': These are the credentials for the MongoDB server.
+`username`: '<username>', `password`: '<password>': These are the credentials for the MongoDB server.

 # Create application
 ```bash